So. You are keen to get out there and do some observing. The stars are out. But which is which?

 When you are a beginner, there’s a lot to learn in a short time.
 But you don’t have to go it alone – we’re here to help.
 This page will get you started.
 Even so, the only way you can really do it is to go out and see for yourself.

-Oh, the usual Health and Safety warning.
-It can get pretty cold out there, so put your coat on.
-This is not your mother talking, it just makes sense.
+It may be April but it can get pretty cold out there, so put your coat on.
+We don’t want frozen Young Astronomers on our hands.
+And knowing that some of our readers are Old Astronomers, this applies to them, too.
 The more comfortable you are, the better you will enjoy stargazing.
-Who cares if it's an anorak – no one can see you.
+Who cares what you look like – no one can see you.
 And a bobble hat helps, too.
 A hoodie?
-That's up to you, as long as the hood doesn't cover your eyes when you look up....
+That’s up to you, as long as the hood doesn’t cover your eyes when you look up….

 You will need a star map, and you will need to know how it works.
 This may seem obvious, but there is a knack to understanding these things.
 Here’s our map for this month:

 Now don’t write in and tell us that we have the points of the compass all wrong.
 This is a map of the sky, so you have to hold it over your head.
 When you do this, east and west will be the right way round.

 It shows the whole sky, so the scale is quite small.
 Normally you turn to see different parts of it, so to see the view looking north, for example, hold the map upside down with north at the bottom.
 It is shown for the UK, but will also work fairly well for Europe and North America.

 The map shows the sky in mid month at about 10 pm, at the start of the month at 11 pm, or by the end of the month at 9 pm, though by then it will be too light to see much at that time.
 Anyone would think it was summer.
 All times are British Summer Time.

 |TIP If you aren’t sure of the direction of north from your location, click here for a page on Getting Your Bearings.|